Incentivized Collaboration in Active Learning: Introduction

 However, if the incentives of the hospitals are not maintained, i.e., the effort of some hospitals is increased, the collaboration may be compromised.
 By emulating this collaboration within the active learning framework, we unlock the potential of collective intelligence to enhance the learning process.
 Besides, imagine that several data labeling companies have to recover the labels of unlabeled images assigned to them.
 Each data labeling company would like to collaborate with other companies to recover the labels of all images while minimizing the query complexity and not increasing their burden.

 Our basic model is as follows: there are $k$ agents, each with their own set of unlabeled data points, and a single hypothesis class with a prior on the hypotheses, which all agents are aware of.
-We assume realizability, meaning this hypothesis class encompasses a target function that accurately represents all the data points.
+We assume realizability, meaning that there exists an underlying ground truth labeling function called the target function, labeling all the data points, and that the hypothesis class encompasses such a target function.
+We refer readers to the discussion for more information about this assumption in the context of active learning.

 The agents reach a consensus on an arbitrary baseline algorithm for pool-based active learning (e.g., the best tractable approximation algorithm).
 To select whether or not to join the collaboration, the agents need to evaluate their utility from joining the collaboration.
 Since the goal of each individual agent (regardless of the collaboration) is to minimize their expected query complexity, the most natural cost function is the expected query complexity.
-To ensure their individual benefits from their collaboration, we establish a collaboration protocol that guarantees that each agent cannot reduce their expected label complexity by running the baseline algorithm individually.
+To ensure each individual benefits from their collaboration, we establish a collaboration protocol that guarantees that each agent cannot reduce their expected label complexity by running the baseline algorithm individually.
 This concept is referred to as individual rationality (IR).
 Our objective is to design an IR collaboration protocol that minimizes the overall labeling queries.

 There are cases in which collaboration is not necessarily beneficial.
-Suppose that no data point is shared by two agents (e.g., each agent has points on a different axis and the hypothesis class contains every possible halfspace).
+For example, each agent has non-zero points on a different axis and the hypothesis class contains every possible halfspace.
 If the prior distribution is uniform over all labelings, then no agent can reduce their label complexity by joining the collaboration.